jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 This is only useful in case much CPU processing is performed: if the sequential form takes more than 0,1 ms of CPU time.
 With remote calls this is usually not the case.
 In addition, it introduces more complexity with risk of failures.
 **Solution:** Remove parallel().runOn.
 For pure CPU processing: use ordinary sequential streaming unless the work takes more than about 0,1 ms in sequential form and proves to be faster with parallelization.
-So only for large collections and much processing.</description>
+So only for large collections and much processing.
 **Rule name:** AvoidParallelFlux
 **Example:**
 ```java